If you happen to come across the real estate term, "escape clause", you're either ...

 And of course, if they come to terms, an escape clause is included in the contract.

 In markets where homes traditionally take more time to sell, homeowners are often more amenable to offers of this kind.
-But in hot markets, like Vancouver or Toronto real estate, it's often the buyer who accepts the risk by buying without such a condition.
+But in hot markets, such as in Vancouver or Toronto at the time of writing, it's often the buyer who accepts the risk by buying without such a condition.
 Or else, the buyer sells their present home before offering on another.
 Either way, the buyer accepts the risk of finding their new home before having to vacate their old.
 Usually, though, in a hot market and if listed well by an experienced agent, their old home will sell quickly.

 Another consideration in such a scenario is once a seller accepts a condition with an escape